sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 On the topic of fast-forwarding, remember that we're only doing _partial_ forward-prediction, so we're only forwarding projectiles a portion of the distance to where the client "wants" them.
 In the previous section, I said we'd forward-predict them "about halfway."

-To make this more configurable, we'll actually make this a variable called `ClientBiasPct`, which will represent the amount, as a percentage, that we'll favor where the client wants the projectile, and where the server wants the projectile.
+To make this more configurable, we'll actually make this a variable called `ClientBiasPct`, which will represent the amount, as a percentage, that we'll favor where the client wants the projectile over where the server wants the projectile.
 Setting `ClientBiasPct` to `1.0` will have the effect of "full" fast-forwarding: placing the authoritative projectile exactly where the fake one is; setting it to `0.0` will disable fast-forwarding entirely, leaving the projectile where the server spawns it.

 ### Fudge Factor